Contraction options and optimal multiple-stopping in spectrally negative Levy models: One-stage Problem

 Let $(\Omega, \F, \p)$ be a probability space hosting a \emph{spectrally negative \lev process} $X=\{X_t: t\ge 0\}$ characterized uniquely by the \emph{Laplace exponent}

 where $c \in\R$, $\sigma\geq 0$ and $\Pi$ is a \lev measure concentrated on $(0,\infty)$ such that

 Here and throughout the paper $\p^x$ is the conditional probability where $X_0 = x \in \R$ and $\E^x$ is its expectation.
-We exclude the case $X$ is a negative subordinator (decreasing a.s.) and we shall further assume that the \lev measure is \emph{atomless}: \begin{assump} We assume that $\Pi$ does not have atoms. \end{assump}
+We exclude the case when $X$ is a negative of a subordinator (i.e.\ it has monotone paths a.s.) and we shall further assume that the \lev measure is \emph{atomless}: \begin{assump} We assume that $\Pi$ does not have atoms. \end{assump} In addition, we assume the following regarding the tail of the \lev measure. \begin{assump} We assume that there exists some $\epsilon > 0$ such that